What is XSRF?

 POST Refresh

 Another thing to keep in mind, is that you should redirect users to a GET based URL once the POST request has been handled.
 This means users will be able to hit F5 and refresh the result page without being prompted if they want to resubmit the POST request (since that will now cause an XSRF error to be displayed).
 This is common practice on most sites and something users now expect to be able to do.
-So they'll probably not be too happy if they have to re-send requests and then get errors saying they're XSRF attacking the site.
+So they'll probably not be too happy if they have to re-send requests and then get errors about their XSRF token expiring.